ginaikramer/surfs_up/README.md

 2) Gathering precipitation statistics for the month of December
    - ![December Precipitation](/Resources/dec_precip_query.png)

-In addition to gathering temperature, it would also be prudent to gather and analyze average water temperature.
+In addition to gathering air temperature, it would also be prudent to gather and analyze average water temperature.